jfbu/mathastext/note_about_extracting_files.md

 # Extracting `mathastext.sty` and other files from `mathastext.dtx`

+You don't need any extraction process if checking out this repository at tag `1.13` or later, as `mathastext.sty` has been committed since then here.
+Initially at top level, then inside `v13` and now inside `v14` sub-directory, alongside source `mathastext.dtx`.

+If you want to extract test files, or build yourself the PDF documentation (as this repository does not include it), with or without the commented source code, follow these instructions first:

-- prior to `1.2` release, use `etex mathastext.ins`.
+- prior to `1.2` tag, issue `etex mathastext.ins`.

-- starting with `1.2`, you can also use `latex mathastext.dtx`.
+- starting with `1.2` tag, you can also use `latex mathastext.dtx`.

-- starting with `1.3c`, you can also use `etex mathastext.dtx`, and this is the recommended way from then on.
+- starting with `1.3c` tag, you can also use `etex mathastext.dtx`, and this is the recommended way from then on.

-In this repository, the `mathastext.ins` file was deleted after the commit corresponding to mathastext `1.3e 2015-09-10`, at the same time this informational note was added.
-CTAN uploads ceased containing `mathastext.ins` at `1.3u 2019-08-20`.
+- starting with `1.3e` tag, the `mathastext.ins` is no more committed to this repository, you must use `etex` (or `latex`) on `mathastext.dtx` to extract the files.
+Regarding [CTAN](https://ctan.org) uploads they ceased containing `mathastext.ins` at `1.3u 2019-08-20`.

-Regarding `mathastext.sty` it is anyhow added to the commits here since `1.13 2011-03-12`.
-And since `1.3m` it will be located inside `v13` or `v14` sub-directory.
+To produce `mathastext.pdf` follow the instructions printed during the extraction process (or check inside extracted `mathastext.tex` for them).

-This text was written on May 30, 2025, during the archival process creating this repository.
+This text was written on June 1st, 2025, during the archival process creating this repository.